ngi-nix/ngipkgs/README.md

 # About this flake

 This Nix flake packages [Weblate](https://weblate.org/en/), a web based translation tool.
+It is fully usable and tested regularly.

 # Usage